oSabre/L-System-with-elixir/trab1/README.md

 production in P, the identity production A → A is assumed; these symbols are called *constants* or  *terminals* .

-With a tuple in mind, as long as you have the rules defined as function and the correct axiom, just run the function fractal, which receives a natural number.
-It will apply the rules n times and tell the result.
+When the auxiliary functions are correctly defined, simply run the fractal function with the number of iterations you want to generate.

+### Next steps?

+Finish the "substitui" function so it applies each substitution rule correctly.
+Start a function that generates the python code for the turtle graphic generation.